Vittorio Emanuele, Prince of Naples: Dirk Hamer's death (1978–2015)

 On the night of 17 August or the morning of 18 August 1978, on the island of Cavallo (which lies off the south coast of Corsica), Vittorio Emanuele discovered his yacht's rubber dinghy had been taken and attached to another nearby yacht.
 Arming himself with a rifle, he attempted to board the vessel.
 He shot at a passenger he had awakened; the shot missed the passenger but mortally wounded Dirk Hamer (the 19-year-old son of Ryke Geerd Hamer), a passenger sleeping on the deck of another adjacent yacht.
-The prince admitted civil liability for the death in a letter dated 28 August 1978.
-Dirk Hamer died of his wounds on 7 December 1978, and Vittorio Emanuele was arrested.
+The prince was taken into police custody on the morning of 18 August 1978.
+He admitted civil liability for the accident in a letter dated 28 August 1978 and on 5 September 1978 paid 500,000 French francs to the Hamer family.
+He was released from custody, under judicial supervision, on 5 October 1978.
+Dirk Hamer later died of his wounds on 7 December 1978 before he could provide any evidence.

 On 11 October 1989, Vittorio Emanuele was indicted on charges of inflicting lethal injury and possession of a dangerous weapon.
-However, on 18 November 1991, after thirteen years of legal proceedings, the Paris Assize Court acquitted him of the fatal wounding and unintentional homicide charges, finding him guilty only of unauthorised possession of an M1 Garand rifle.
+However, on 18 November 1991, after thirteen years of legal proceedings, the Paris Assize Court acquitted him of the fatal wounding and unintentional homicide charges, finding him guilty only of unauthorised possession of an M1 carbine.
 He received a six-month suspended prison sentence.

-When incarcerated in June 2006, on unconnected charges of corruption (see below, Arrest and imprisonment), Vittorio Emanuele was recorded admitting that "I was in the wrong, [...] but I must say I fooled them [the French judges]", leading to a call from Dirk Hamer's sister Birgit for Vittorio Emanuele to be retried in Italy for killing her brother.
+When incarcerated in June 2006 on unconnected charges of corruption (see below, Arrest and imprisonment), Vittorio Emanuele was recorded admitting that "I was in the wrong, [...] but I must say I fooled them [the French judges]", leading to a call from Dirk Hamer's sister Birgit for Vittorio Emanuele to be retried in Italy for killing her brother.

 Birgit Hamer undertook a long legal fight to obtain the full video.
 She stated: "What for us is a confession is a boast for him: he laughs about the fact that he killed a boy."
 The story of the video was broken by aristocratic journalist Beatrice Borromeo, who also wrote the preface for a book on the murder, Delitto senza castigo by Birgit Hamer.
 Vittorio Emanuele sued the newspaper for defamation, claiming the video had been manipulated.
-In 2015, a court judgement ruled in favor of the newspaper.
+In 2015, a court judgement ruled in favour of the newspaper.
 On Twitter Borromeo posted: "Vincere una causa è sempre piacevole, ma contro Vittorio Emanuele di Savoia la goduria è doppia!" ("Winning a case is always nice, but against Victor Emmanuel of Savoy the pleasure is double"), which resulted in a spat on Twitter with his son Emanuele Filiberto.